Microsoft EA Renewal

 A: Usage data is one of your strongest tools for renewal.
 By having detailed data on how licenses were utilized, you can:

-• Demonstrate optimization: If you have been proactive (say you already reclaimed a bunch of licenses mid-term), you can show Microsoft that and focus the negotiation on what truly matters.
+• Demonstrate optimization: If you have been proactive (for example, by reclaiming several licenses mid-term), you can show Microsoft this and focus the negotiation on what truly matters.
 It prevents Microsoft from overselling.

 Q: Should we conduct an internal audit or inventory before renewing?